-Associate of Science - Information Technology Diploma - Web Development Programming and Coding Approx. 15 Months - 1200 Clock Hours - 110.50 Quarter Approx. 7 Months - 600 Clock Hours Credit Hours Tuition \$32,487.00 Tuition \$ 7,580.00 Books & Supplies \$ 2,030.00 Books & Supplies \$ 2,026.00 Registration Fee \$ 75.00 Registration Fee \$ 75.00 STRF Fee \$ 0.00 STRF Fee \$ 0.00

-Program Total \$34,592.00 Program Total \$ 9.680.00
+Associate of Science - Inform - Information Technology Diploma - Web Development Programming and Co Programming and Coding Approx. 15 Months - 1200 C lock Hours - 110.50 Quarter Approx. 7 Months - 600 Clock Hours Credit Hours Tuition \$33,137.00 Tuition \$ 7,731.00 Books & Supplies \$ 2,030.00 Books & Supplies \$ 2,025.00 Registration Fee \$ 75.00 Registration Fee \$ 75.00 STRF Fee \$ 0.00 STRF Fee \$ 0.00 Program Total \$35,242.00 Program Total \$ 9,831.00

-- The registration fee is waived for Platt College AA Graphic Design graduates and Platt College AA Paralegal Graduates returning to take upper division programs less than a year after graduation. - Bachelor's degree completion programs require the completion of a minimum of 180 credit hours.
-Credit hours may be earned through this program and the completion of programs prior to enrollment, typically through an Associate's degree program which is a prerequisite for entry. - Tuition Estimated charges for the period of attendance and the entire program - Books & Supplies In select courses, textbooks and/or supplies are classroom copies, which must be returned in good condition at the end of the course.
-Additional fees will be assessed for failure to return these books and/or supplies. - Registration Fee Non-refundable Fee - Additional Fees, as applicable are: - o \$25.00 return check fee
+The registration fee is waived for Platt College AA Graphic Design graduates and Platt College AA Paralegal Graduates returning to take upper division programs less than a year after graduation.

+Bachelor's degree completion programs require the completion of a minimum of 180 credit hours.
+Credit hours may be earned through this program and the completion of programs prior to enrollment, typically through an Associate's degree program which is a prerequisite for entry.

+Tuition - Estimated charges for the period of attendance and the entire program

+Books & Supplies - In select courses, textbooks and/or supplies are classroom copies, which must be returned in good condition at the end of the course.
+Additional fees will be assessed for failure to return these books and/or supplies.

+Registration Fee - Non-refundable Fee

+- Additional Fees, as applicable are:

+- \$25.00 return check fee

+- \$5.00 replacement ID card fee 0

+- \$10.00 replacement parking card fee (Alhambra only) 0

+- 0 \$10.00 Official Transcript and / or Diploma reprint fee